christopherdent/dinofinder-frontend/notes.md

 CRITICAL:  Edit and Delete Dinos.
 Start with Delete.
 This is critical.
 Second priority:  Just make it look good with bootstrap.
 Then submit the thing.

+you also need form validations so they cant submit a blank form